-1. What are the benefits of air conditioning?
+What are the benefits of air conditioning?

 The major benefit is to create a comfortable environment at home or the office throughout the year.
 An air conditioning unit has a number of functions including heating, cooling, dehumidifying and fan only.

-This will enable you to set the temperature and the unit will cool or heat as required or in the case of dehumidify, the unit will get rid of the moisture in the air without dropping the room temperature which is beneficial for those with Asthma.
+This will enable you to set the temperature and the unit will cool or heat as required or in the case of dehumidify.
+The unit will get rid of the moisture in the air without dropping the room temperature which is beneficial for those with Asthma.

 Air conditioners have become part of our daily lives, providing comfort in our homes, in shops, restaurants, offices and hotels.
 Air conditioning generates that pleasant feeling associated with an atmosphere that is close to the ideal.

-2. What size air conditioner do I need?
+What size air conditioner do I need?

-3. What is an inverter?
+What is an inverter?

 An inverter is a more economic method of operation and highly energy-efficiency.
 Although costing more to buy, inverters offer a wise long-term investment.
 So, to decide which is best for you, consider how frequently (and at what level) the system will be used.

-4. What are the different refrigerant types?
+What are the different refrigerant types?

-The good news is that R22 has been discontinued and manufacturers of residential air conditioning systems are offering equipment that uses ozone-friendly refrigerants, one of these substitutes is R410A.
+The good news is that R22 has been discontinued.
+Manufacturers of residential air conditioning systems are offering equipment that uses ozone-friendly refrigerants, one of these substitutes is R410A.
 As a result, if your system ever leaks, the escaping refrigerant won’t contribute to ozone depletion.

-5. Can air conditioners make you ill?
+Can air conditioners make you ill?